-The pseudo code of Case II is shown in Fig. 4 as Case2A() and the special case of Case II is shown as Case2B().
-In the special case, node i's lifetime is smaller than that in Case II, so MLR-MD tries Case2B() last.
+The pseudocode of Case II is shown in Fig. 4 as Case2A(), and the special case of Case II is shown as Case2B().
+In the special case, node i's lifetime is smaller than that in Case II; therefore, MLR-MD tries Case2B() last.